How REMICADE® works

 REMICADE® is not right for everyone.

-REMICADE® is given by IV infusion
+REMICADE® is a prescription medication given by intravenous (IV) infusion

 Customized dosing based on body weight